Western Michigan University

-Western Michigan University (Western Michigan, Western or WMU) is a public research university in Kalamazoo, Michigan.
+Western Michigan University (Western Michigan, Western or WMU) is a public research university in Kalamazoo, Michigan, United States.
 It was initially established as Western State Normal School in 1903 by Governor Aaron T. Bliss for the training of teachers.
-In 1957, G. Mennen Williams signed a bill into law that made Western a university and gave the school its current name of Western Michigan University.
+It was renamed Western Michigan University in 1957.

-Western is one of the eight research universities in the State of Michigan and is classified among "R2: Doctoral Universities – High research activity".
-The university has seven degree-granting colleges, offering 147 undergraduate degree programs, 73 master's degree programs, 30 doctoral programs, and one specialist degree program.
+Western is one of the eight research universities in the state of Michigan and is classified among "R2: Doctoral Universities – High research activity".
+The university has seven degree-granting colleges, offering 147 undergraduate degree programs, 73 master's degree programs, 30 doctoral programs, and 1 specialist degree program.
 It is governed by an eight-member board of regents whose members are appointed by the governor of Michigan and confirmed by the Michigan Senate for eight-year terms.

 The university's athletic teams compete in Division I of the National Collegiate Athletic Association (NCAA) and are known as the Western Michigan Broncos.
 They compete in the Mid-American Conference for most sports.